Pool Cost Estimator — Pennsylvania

 Pennsylvania winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in Pennsylvania
+Cost to Build a Pool by City in Pennsylvania (2026)

 ↓ Get Your Free Pennsylvania Pool Cost Estimate ↓